 In May 2014, Anna made her Carnegie Hall debut as the soprano soloist in a premier of a new work by Ola Gjeilo, written for the Manhattan Chorale.
 She has also appeared as a soloist on the Carnegie Hall stage in Mendelssohn’s Elijah, and at Kodak Hall at the Eastman Theatre for Brahms Requiem.
 Anna has performed on the professional operatic stage at the Spoleto Festival and the Lincoln Center Festival (Matsukaze).

 A native of Rochester, NY, Anna received a BM in Vocal Performance from the Eastman School of Music in 2011 and an MM in Choral Conducting from Westminster Choir College in 2013.
 She is currently pursuing her DMA in Choral Conducting at Eastman, and is thrilled to be back in her hometown along with her husband (Stephen), son (Jude), daughter (Penny) and goofy dog (Nina).
 When she’s not making music, she can be found doing yoga, running long distances, baking homemade bread, and engaging in all sorts of pun.

-**Anna Lenti will be on faculty for Week 2 of the 2022 Amherst Early Music Festival.
+**In addition to teaching AEM ONLINE, Anna Lenti will be on faculty for Week 2 of the 2024 Amherst Early Music Festival.